 Outside north-western Europe

-We aim to expand our activities to the south-eastern part of Europe to a limited extent, through the development of transport hubs for example.
-This region is important for the transit of natural gas from production countries to the east of the region towards western Europe, as an alternative for the supply of natural gas from Russia.
-In this region, the gas market is still growing, partly because gas is being used to replace other fossil fuels with higher CO2 emissions, like coal for example.
-As a provider of consultancy services, we utilise our knowledge and expertise in the field of gas infrastructure and gas market development in south-eastern Europe.
+The south-eastern Europe region is important for the transit of natural gas from production countries to the east of the region towards western Europe, as an alternative for the supply of natural gas from Russia.
+In this region, the gas market is still growing, partly because gas is being used to replace other fossil fuels with higher CO2 emissions, like coal, for instance.
+We contributed to a project in this region in 2018.
+In consultation with our shareholder, we are no longer looking for strategic positions in south-eastern Europe, but are focusing on using our knowledge and expertise of the gas infrastructure and gas market development in south-eastern Europe by providing consultancy services.

 Pillar III: Energy in transition